gregsensem/toy_visual_odometry/README.md

 # toy_visual_odometry
 This is a toy visual odometry built for practice purpose.
-It referred to Avi Sign and GaoXiang's visual odometry code.
+It referred to Dr Gao's "SLAM book" and ORB SLAM design.

 Before build,
 please change below paths in the code: